Hometown - YA Fiction - Work in Progress

 They’d managed to escape in the van.
 Another hour.
 Two.
 Then came a text from

-Parker.
+my little sister, Parker.
 Apparently it was already on the news.
-I wiped my head.
-She’d been so
+I wiped my

-upset with me because I didn’t want her to come tonight.
-Now I guess, she
+head.
+She’d been so upset with me because I didn’t want her to come tonight.

-Sometime later we got the all clear
+Sometime later we got the all-clear

 to leave.
 By then most of us had our stuff together but Moose was pacing